cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 ### Organization of information security

 Cryptoassets custodians shall follow "6.
 Organization of information security" on {{ISO.27002:2013}}, and shall establish management framework to implement and operate of information security.
-Cryptoassets custodians shall consider about threats such as illegal acquisition of signature keys or illegal creation of transaction cafully.
+Cryptoassets custodians shall consider about threats such as illegal acquisition of signature keys or illegal creation of transaction carefully.
 Segregation of duties shall be fully examined to manage of signature keys for signing or to permit create transactions.

 ### Human resource security